 How it works

 Psychodrama identifies a protagonist with a specific issue.
-The therapist works directly with the protagonist, maintaining them focus on this problem throughout the psychodrama, while utilising group energies and creativity.
+The therapist works directly with the protagonist, maintaining their focus on this problem throughout the psychodrama, while utilising group energies and creativity.

 Psychodrama works directly with the protagonist's story and uses distancing techniques when required.